tibordp/terraform-hcloud-dualstack-k8s/README.md

 In addition some caveats for dual-stack clusters in general:

 - `Services` are single-stack by default.
 Since IPv6 is the primary IP family of the clusters created with this modules, this means the `ClusterIP` will be IPv6 only, leading to issues for workloads that only bind on IPv4.
 Pass `ipFamilyPolicy: PreferDualStack` when creating services to assign both IPv4 and IPv6 ClusterIPs.
-You can use the [prefer-dual-stack-webhook](https://github.com/tibordp/prefer-dual-stack-webhook) admission controller to change the default to `PreferDualStack` for all newly creted services that don't specify IP family policy.
+On clusters > 1.36, you can use [the following MutatingAdmissionPolicy](https://gist.github.com/tibordp/09de5c4e43b541dc555afff18fc71e9b) to change the default to `PreferDualStack`
 - the apiserver Service (`kubernetes.default.svc.cluster.local`) has to be single-stack, as `--apiserver-advertise-address` does not support dual-stack yet.
 The default address family for the cluster can be selected with `primary_ip_family` variable (defaults to `ipv6`).